Imperial Orcs people

 Now they have a homeland of their own.
 The military camps have mostly been disbanded, their inhabitants relocating to Skarsind.
 Where once the orcs lived in tents and makeshift buildings, they have begun to construct permanent towns, villages, and homesteads of their own.
 Human visitors often find these settlements a little cramped - the orcs have lost none of their affection for communal living.

 This change has prompted some Orcs to question if they still need to devote their lives to martial service.
 Thousands of Imperial Orcs have given their lives already in service to the Empire.
-Nobody can question their sacrifice, but if their dreams of nationhood are to mean something more than endless war then the Orcs will need to find new ways to serve the tribe.
+Nobody can question their sacrifice, but if their dreams of nationhood are to mean something more than endless war then the Orcs will need to find new ways to serve the nation.
 Others point out that martial prowess has always been the Imperial Orc's greatest strength.
 Are they to become a nation of bookkeepers to rival the League or farmers that can outdo the Marches?
 They have gained a measure of acceptance from the Empire, why give up the path that has served them so well?

 Nobody likes to be considered stupid, but Imperial Orcs take particular exception to the idea that they are uneducated or "slow."
 Some orcs react very negatively indeed to any suggestion that they might not be able to follow someone's train of thought, or might not be able to read something for themselves.
 They make little distinction between someone inadvertently patronising them in a well-meaning way, and someone who is trying to directly insult their intelligence.
 Actively mocking an orc's ability to read or write is to openly insult their status as a civilised citizen of the Empire.